eda-ricercatore/gulyas-scripts/notes/python.md

 		* error handling
 		* caching
 		* logging
+	use a decorator to execute boilerplate code in a set of input functions before/after the execution of the returned function
+		\cite[Chapter 3, pp. 68]{Alchin2010}.
+	A closure is a
 + A flexible function can be customized into a simpler and less flexible function so that its reduced flexibility can be handled by existing API/libraries
 	\cite[Chapter 3, pp. 61]{Alchin2010}.